-First, a disclaimer because I am not a YA hater: There is a lot of great YA fiction.
+There is a lot of great young adult fiction.

-Then there’s another kind of YA literature, heavily marketed at adolescent girls.
+Then there’s another kind of young adult literature, heavily marketed at adolescent girls.
 Much of this is extremely popular and widely enjoyed.
 I’m not disputing that.

-I’m talking about a subcategory of indulgent proto-chick-lit, whose main characters are pseudo-kiss-ass girls, but who pedal several very scary ideas about Beauty:
+I’m talking about a subcategory of indulgent proto-chick-lit, whose main characters are pseudo-kickass girls, but who pedal several scary ideas about Beauty: